-GRE results should be submitted to the Graduate School Office (see item (5) above).
-All other documents should be submitted to: University of Arkansas for Medical Sciences, College of Health Related Professions, Office of Student Affairs, UAMS, #619, 4301 West Markham Street, Little Rock, Arkansas 72205.
+GRE results should be submitted to the CHRP Office of Student Affairs (see item (5) above).
+All documents should be submitted to: University of Arkansas for Medical Sciences, College of Health Related Professions, Office of Student Affairs, UAMS, #619, 4301 West Markham Street, Little Rock, Arkansas 72205.
 Telephone: (501) 686-5730.